-This system allows you to lock or unlock the doors, open the trunk, open the convertible top (if equipped), lower both door and rear quarter windows (if equipped), or activate the Panic Alarm from distances up to 66 ft (20 m) using a hand-held Remote Keyless Entry (RKE) transmitter.
+This system allows you to lock or unlock the doors, open the trunk, open the convertible top (if equipped), or activate the Panic Alarm from distances up to 66 ft (20 m) using a hand-held Remote Keyless Entry (RKE) transmitter.
 The RKE transmitter does not need to be pointed at the vehicle to activate the system.

-• The line of transmission must not be blocked with metal objects when using the RKE transmitter.

-• Inserting the key into the ignition switch disables all buttons on the RKE transmitter.
+- The line of transmission must not be blocked with metal objects when using the RKE transmitter. - Inserting the key into the ignition switch disables all 2 buttons on the RKE transmitter.